 Don't ignore the importance of flexibility when it comes to enjoying life.
 Even if you haven't started noticing a lack of flexibility, start stretching now to maintain your range of motion.
 It isn't something you have to accept as a part of aging.
 Stiffness is optional.

-Foam rollers not only provide deep-tissue massage, they help to relieve muscle tension that may hinder flexibility.
+Foam rollers not only provide deep-tissue massage, they help to relive muscle tension that may hinder flexibility.